How to tip, how much, when and to whom?

 – Stateroom assistant: $2.25

 – Room service person delivery: $2.00 out-of-pocket (not automatic) to personally hand to the delivery person.
 There may also be a service fee just to order room service.
+Have a stack of ones available if you order room service every day.

 Tips for those not on the automatic gratuity list